-- (1) The principal office of the Commission shall be in New Delhi but it may meet or exercise any or all its powers at any other place.
-The Commission may establish such regional or State offices as it deems necessary. - (2) The Central Equality Commission shall conduct its business and proceedings at its meetings as it deems fit; - (3) The Commission shall submit an annual report to the Parliament and to the Prime Minister detailing all the action it has taken and the moneys it has disbursed.
-It shall make such further reports on the cause of and means of eliminating discrimination and such recommendations for further legislation as may appear desirable. - (4) It may at any time submit special reports on any matter, which, in her/his opinion, is of such urgency or importance that it shall not be deferred till submission of the annual report;
+(1) The principal office of the Commission shall be in New Delhi but it may meet or exercise any or all its powers at any other place.
+The Commission may establish such regional or State offices as it deems necessary.

-CHAPTER VII
+- (2) The Central Equality Commission shall conduct its business and proceedings at its meetings as it deems fit; - (3) The Commission shall submit an annual report to the Parliament and to the Prime Minister detailing all the action it has taken and the moneys it has disbursed.
+It shall make such further reports on the cause of and means of eliminating discrimination and such recommendations for further legislation as may appear desirable. - (4) It may at any time submit special reports on any matter, which, in her/his opinion, is of such urgency or importance that it shall not be deferred till submission of the annual report; - (5) The functioning of the Equality Commission, including minutes of meetings conducted shall fall under the purview of the Right to Information Act, 2005.
+The Equality Commission shall ensure that a public information officer is appointed to respond to queries under the Right to Information Act, 2005.

-Miscellaneous
+CHAPTER VII Miscellaneous

-- 38. The Central Government shall, from time to time, after due appropriation made by Parliament by law in this behalf, credit such sums to the National Council as may be necessary for carrying out the purposes of this Act. - 39.
+- 38. The Central Government shall, from time to time, after due appropriation made by Parliament by law in this behalf, credit such sums to the Equality Commission as may be necessary for carrying out the purposes of this Act. - 39.
 The provisions of this Act shall be in addition to, and not derogation of, any other law for the time being in force. - 40.
 The provisions of this Act shall have effect notwithstanding anything inconsistent therewith contained in any other law for the time in force or in any instrument having effect by virtue of any law other than this Act.